 JP: 'It is a balance to find.
 For example, on a more contemporary project we will use authentic "patinated" materials to add character - the soul must be able to land on warm, "imperfect" materials.
-To create interesting contrast on a more traditional project we will tive fields.
+To create interesting contrast on a more traditional project we will them in a result tensive result when the soul warm, why we want to contrast on a more traditional project we will them in a result tensive result to add characters.